-- The World Health Organization declared the COVID-19 outbreak, colloquially known as the coronavirus, a pandemic.
+- The World Health Organization declared the COVID-19 outbreak a pandemic.

 - California Gov. Gavin Newsom issued a statewide “stay at home” order starting March 20 evening.
-The Bay Area, including the city of Berkeley, issued a “shelter in place” order through May 3.
+The Bay Area, including the city of Berkeley, issued a “shelter in place” order.
 The statewide order currently has no end.

 - The city of Berkeley announced its first case of COVID-19 on March 3.
-As of press time, there are 10 confirmed cases in the city and there has been one death.
+As of press time, there are 93 confirmed cases in the city and there has been one death.

 - Berkeley City College has also canceled in-person classes.
 Berkeley Unified School District, or BUSD, has canceled in-person classes through the end of the school year.
 BUSD has not made final decisions for fall, as of press time.

 - All Cal Athletics and Pac-12 competitions have been canceled.
 Rec Sports has also closed all operations.

 - Berkeley Summer Abroad 2020 programs have been suspended, as well as most Berkeley Global Internship programs.
 UC Education Abroad Programs for fall 2020 have also been cancelled.

 - Newsom declared a state of emergency and announced health guidelines.